anomaly/prestans-docs/source/handlers.rst

         debug=True)

-The router is the WSGI application you pass onto server environment.
+The router is a standalone WSGI application you pass onto server environment.

+If your application prefers a diaclet other than JSON as it's default, ensure you configure this as part of the router.
+It's recommended that the default diaclet for serialization and deserialization is the same.

+The default logger uses is a configured `Python Logger <http://docs.python.org/howto/logging>`_, it logs in detail the lifecycle of a request along with the requested URL.
+Refer to documentation on how to configure your system logger to control verbosity.

+Once your router is setup, prestans is ready to route requests to nominated handlers.

 If were deploying under mod_wsgi, your the above would be the contents of your WSGI file. mod_wsgi requires the endpoint to be called ``application``.
 The WSGI configuration variable might look something like.